i once thought

 -

-Sydney S. Kim (she/they) is a queer, Korean-American writer and artist based in Los Angeles.
+Sydney S. Kim (she/they) is a queer writer and artist based in Los Angeles.
 She received her MFA from the Pacific Northwest College of Art and BA from Dartmouth College.
-Her literary work can be found in Nat.
-Brut, Wigleaf, and Wildness.
-Her visual art has been published by and featured in A History of Frogs, Publication Studio, and Social Malpractice.
-She is a reader for Wigleaf’s Top 50.
+Her literary work has been published in FENCE magazine, Annulet Poetics, Nat.
+Brut, and Wildness.
+Her visual art has been published by A History of Frogs, Publication Studio, and Social Malpractice.
 Her middle name is Sujin.

 -